iMarinaAdel/iMarinaAdel/README.md

 ### 🚀 About Me

 - 🌱 I’m currently learning **Flutter** to build beautiful and responsive mobile apps.
+- 🎓 I'm a student at the Faculty of Computers and Information, Beni-Suef University.
+- 🤝 I’m currently training through the **Digital Egypt Pioneers (DEPI)** initiative in the mobile development track.
 - 🔧 Technologies I use: `Flutter`, `Dart`, `Git`, `VS Code`, and more.
 - 📫 Reach me at: **rinaa1775@gmail.com**
 - 🌟 I believe in learning by doing.
 I love turning ideas into real apps.